ctavispost/personalPortfolio/project01/information_architecture.md

         <h3>Resultant action</h3>
       </header>

       <p>The testers were able to navigate the landing page and sign up easily.
-However, the onboarding tour and empty state screen posed problems.
+However, the onboarding tour and empty-state screen posed problems.
 Alleviating fear was the most important thing I had to do after testing.</p>

       <p>Improved tour directions and the addition of buttons to advance the tour let users ease in to the experience.</p>